Skincare Packaging

 Define

-These three rounds of user research culminated with a final list of emotional and functional requirements, each backed by a user need.
+These three rounds of research culminated in a final set of functional and usability requirements, each directly tied to an observed user need or identified risk in the existing experience.

 Card Sorting Activity from Site Visit 2